devfake/flox/README.md

 ### Troubleshooting

-## Import does not work
+#### Import does not work

-Your import file is probably to big.
+- Your import file is probably to big.
 In default php.ini the max upload file is 2MB.
 Set the number higher and try again.
+- Make sure that the queue worker is active!
+Otherwise flox will tell you the import is running, but nothing happens!

 ### Development